alexmojaki/futurecoder/README.md

-# `python_init`
+# `futurecoder`

 This is a platform/course for complete beginners to teach themselves programming, specifically in Python.
 Currently it's very much a work in progress - please consider [contributing](#contributing)!

-You can try a demo here: https://python-init.herokuapp.com/
+You can try a demo here: https://futurecoder.herokuapp.com/

 ## Features